 According to family legend and supported by the theories of J.A.
 Carruthers in his book ‘Carruthers Anthology Genealogy’ printed in 2014, there was a distinct link between our family and the Templars.

 In his chapter Traltrow, Hoddom and the Fleur d-lys AJ states “It is accepted the surname of Carruthers, originated within the ancient lordship of Annandale in Scotland, from a parish of the same name, now joined with Middlebie in Dumfriesshire.
+This is supported by Carruthers & Reid in the Records of the Carruthers Family , in the chapter on Mouswald.
 In his publication the “Surnames of Scotland” professor George Black provided etymological evidence that the surname derived from the Brythonic Celtic.
 For example in “The Norse Influence in Celtic Scotland”, Henderson suggested Caer Ryderch, whilst W.J.Watson in the “Celtic Place Names of Scotland” thought the second part was possibly a personal name.

 The surviving records indicate that the first person to adopt the place as his personal surname was William de Carruthers who gave a donation to the Abbey of Newbattle during the reign of Alexander II (1215-45).
 The next generation only identified Simon de Carruthers, Parson of Middlebie, who signed the Ragman Roll in 1296.
 The given name of his elder brother is unknown.
 It was not until the charters of 1320 that a clearer picture of the family’s position in Annandale emerged.
 In that year Thomas, son of John de Carruthers, received the Charter of Mouswald.
 His younger brother William, later 2nd of Mouswald obtained the Charter of Middlebie in 1349.
 Other siblings included John, who was confirmed as King’s Chancellor of Annandale and Sir Nigel, identified as Chamberlain to the Regent, killed at the Battle of Neville’s Cross on the 17th October 1346.